malkhal/Dead-Space-PC-Save-Editor/README.md

 - Edit Credits, Stasis, Power Nodes, Health, and Air.

 ## Notes:
-- Further reverse engineering of the save file is requeired.
+- Further reverse engineering of the save file is required.
 You can find 010 Editor Binary Template in repository ([deadspacesaved.bt](https://github.com/malkhal/Dead-Space-PC-Save-Editor/blob/master/deadspacesaved.bt)).
 - Some items are missing.
 - Some Logs are missing.